Yandex Cloud

 • assign-public-ip: Allow access to the host from the internet, true or false.

-• deletion-protection: Protection of the cluster, its databases, and users against deletion.
+• deletion-protection: Deletion ptotection for the cluster, its databases, and users.

-If the parameter is changed on a running cluster, only users and databases with the Same as cluster protection will inherit the new value.
+If the setting is changed on a running cluster, the new value will only be inherited by users and databases with Same as cluster protection level.

 Even with deletion protection enabled, one can still connect to the cluster manually and delete the data.